Updated: May 8, 2025

 The wonderful cultural diversity, stable economy, and affordable education, along with sharing its border with the United States, make Canada a top contender for US expats looking to obtain a residence permit abroad close to their home country.

-Vancouver is the best place for nature lovers, as you’ll be close to impressive mountains and the ocean.
+Vancouver is the best place for Americans to move if you are a nature lover, as you’ll be close to impressive mountains and the ocean.
 Do not miss an opportunity to take a trip to Tofino, the surf town, or Whistler to ski.
 If you are longing for a piece of Europe but do not want to take the long flights, you can pay the French infused cities of Montreal and Quebec a visit.

 Pros and cons of moving to Canada